Web Link Collector

 If you have a professional plan, you can customize the URL ending.
 If you have a PLATINUM plan or Enterprise subscription, you can also use the white label domain to remove SurveyMonkey branding.
 If you customize the URL after you send the survey out, both the old link and the new link will work.

 By default, Web Link Collectors record IP addresses.
 You can turn off IP collection in the Make Anonymous section of the collector settings.

-If you would like to track respondents, we suggest using an Email Collector.
-The Email Collector generates a unique survey link for each respondent, which means that each response will be tied to the email address that submitted it.
+If you would like to track respondents, we suggest using an Email Invitation Collector.
+The Email Invitation Collector generates a unique survey link for each respondent, which means that each response will be tied to the email address that submitted it.

 If you need to track respondents using a Web Link Collector, add required demographic questions to your survey to collect identifying information from respondents.

 Your Web Link Collector URL is a public link, meaning that anyone who has it will be able to access your survey and complete it.
 Web crawlers can also access public links, and may index your survey on a search engine.

 If you wish to use a Web Link Collector but do not want the link to be public, consider password-protecting your survey.